 View this post on Instagram

-With a pressing iron, bubble wrap sheets, and some tools, you can create crafty jewellery from bubble wrap beads.
-Bubble wrap necklaces, bangles and earrings make great costume accessories.
+With a pressing iron, bubble wrap sheets, and some tools, you can create crafty jewelry from bubble wrap beads.
+Bubble wrap necklaces, bangles, and earrings make great costume accessories.

 Related: Is Bubble Wrap Recyclable?

 How about instead of buying a new wastebasket, you simply make a basket out of the waste the next time you need one?
 You can create colorful DIY baskets out of bottle caps or the bottles themselves.

 Whether you prefer indoor or outdoor gardening, plastic bottles can save you the cost of buying planters.
 There are many creative ways to use plastic bottles as DIY planters.
 You just have to find one that works for you.
 Apart from the plastic bottle, you can upcycle other types of plastic containers as planters.

 Have fun with friends and care for the environment at the same time with this fun ping pong game.
 All you need is four plastic cups, some glue, and a cardboard or wooden frame.

 Soda bottles come in various colors, making them the ideal material for building a colorful garden bed—no need to spend money on garden bed demarcations.
 Plastic bottles can do the job.